 If you think that you might have a grievance, contact the Union right away as there are some time limits.

-Collective Agreements are negotiated between the Union and the Company and apply to all tendermen packing for CFC.
-New Contracts are negotiated when the present ones end.
-The present Collective Agreement ends on April, 15, 2017.
+Collective Agreements are negotiated between the Union and the Company and apply to all Tendermen packing for CFC.
+New Contracts are negotiated when the present one ends.

 - Union staff and the Union Negotiating Committee will bargain with the Company, report back to the members on progress and, finally, take a Vote to Accept or Reject.